jest-community/eslint-plugin-jest/docs/rules/require-hook.md

 <!-- end auto-generated rule header -->

-Often while writing tests you have some setup work that needs to happen before tests run, and you have some finishing work that needs to happen after tests run.
-Jest provides helper functions to handle this.

-It's common when writing tests to need to perform setup work that needs to happen before tests run, and finishing work after tests run.
+It's common when writing tests to need to perform setup work that has to happen before tests run, and finishing work after tests run.

 Because Jest executes all `describe` handlers in a test file _before_ it executes any of the actual tests, it's important to ensure setup and teardown